Last Updated on August 1, 2024

 Taking the Trolley Tour is a great way to start your Salem visit, especially if you’re a first time visitor or you’re short on time.
 The 60 minute narrated tour has 14 stops at Salem’s top attractions and you can either stay for the entire loop or Hop On and Off and explore what interests you.
 The ticket is valid all day, so you can also use the trolley as a way to get around Salem.

 Trolley Tours are one of the seasonal things to do in Salem and run daily from April 1st to November 1st.
 Tickets cost $25 ($15 for a child 6-14 years old, kids 5 and under ride free).
 You can’t get your tickets online ahead of time, they can only be purchased the day of the tour in person, outside of the Visitors Center (2 New Liberty Street).
-The tours run from 10 am – 5 pm, with the last one leaving at 4 pm.
+The tours run every hour from 10 am – 5 pm, with the last one leaving at 4 pm.

 Join a History of Salem Walking Tour